Social Innovation Solutions Challenge

 The Social Innovation Solutions Challenge is a competition for graduate students at Carnegie Mellon University who are interested in applying social innovations to some of the world’s biggest problems relating to basic human needs.
-Sponsored by Idea Foundry and organized by CMU's Institute for Social Innovation and Project Olympus, the competition features teams of students from across the University competing for cash prizes.
+Sponsored by Idea Foundry and organized by CMU's Institute for Social Innovation, the competition features teams of students from across the University competing to tackle some of the world’s biggest challenges.
+Students had the opportunity to win variety of prizes with Apple iPads going to the winners.

-The 2011 competition attracted 8 teams of masters and PhD students, from across campus, including 20 students from Heinz—13 PPM, 6 IT, 1 MAM, 4 CIT— engineering students from CEE and EPP , and 9 SCS from Language Technologies and Computational Biology.
-The teams were organized by geography (Africa, India, Latin America, US inner city and China) and had to develop ideas for new products that addressed basic human needs such as food, education, healthcare, water and shelter.
-5 teams were selected to present at the final judging round.
+The 2015 competition attracted eight teams of undergraduate, masters and PhD students, from across campus, including 26 students from the Heinz College representing the MISM, PPM, MEIM, and MSHCPM graduate programs.
+In addition, seven students from CIT participated with the remainder from the School of Computer Science and the College of Fine Arts.
+The teams were organized by preferred geography focus areas (Africa, India, Latin America, US inner city and China) and had to develop ideas for new products that addressed basic human needs such as food, education, healthcare, water and shelter.
+Ultimately, three teams were selected to present at the final judging round.

 The U.S. Steel Tower in downtown Pittsburgh is not only the city’s tallest building; it also has the largest and highest roof in the world.
 While many people would assume that the tower has reached its full potential, students from Carnegie Mellon University’s H. John Heinz III College recently helped design an even more extraordinary future for this building’s triangular rooftop.